gem/oq-engine/doc/reusing-hazard.md

 not reuse old risk models and to re-parse them at each new risk calculation, thus paying a performance penalty.

+8. Clearly a bug fix in a GMPE will change the values of the generated GMFs.
+Depending on the circumstances, a user may want to use the old GMFs or not.

-8. In the future, it is expected that both the site collection and the events table will be stored differently in the datastore, in a pandas-friendly way, for consistency with the way other objects are stored, and also for memory efficiency.
+9. In the future, it is expected that both the site collection and the events table will be stored differently in the datastore, in a pandas-friendly way, for consistency with the way other objects are stored, and also for memory efficiency.
 That means that work will be needed to be